railslove/i18n_viz/README.md

     /* = require i18n_viz.css */

-Or, if you don't want use the gem in production mode (which makes lots of sense), you can turn your manifest files into ERB templates by adding the `.erb` file extension and only include the assets in non-production environments:
+Or, if you don't want use the gem in production mode (which does makes some sense), you can turn your manifest files into ERB templates by adding the `.erb` file extension and only include the assets in non-production environments:

 `app/assets/javascripts/application.js.erb`: